lpereira/hardinfo/README.md

 needs manual set up.

 - **sysbench**: is needed to run standard sysbench benchmarks
+- **dmi-decode**: is needed to provide DMI informations - also requires root to use it.
+- **mesa-utils**: is needed to provide opengl and run standard sysbench benchmarks
 - **lsscsi**: gives information about hard drives
 - **lm-sensors**: If your computer is compatible with lm-sensors module, use by example the `sensors-detect` program included with the lm-sensors package of Debian based distros, and be sure